becastellani/CRUDFORMComplete/README.md

 # CRUDFORMComplete

-<h1>This is a CRUD project with PHP and MySql, you can search for customers by dates too </h1>
+<h1 style="text-align:center">This is a CRUD project with PHP and MySql, you can search for customers by dates too </h1>